ram1123/PostDocRepITPCAS/README.md

 # PostDocRepITPCAS
-Document class for the submission of the Final Postdoctoral Report for the Institute of Theoretical Physics, Chinese Academy of Sciences
+Document class for the submission in english of the Final Postdoctoral Report to the Institute of Theoretical Physics, Chinese Academy of Sciences.